th-duongle/alc-use/README.md

 - **Parental involvement** — TV usage limits, nighttime monitoring, parental praise, and conversations about alcohol dangers consistently appeared as protective factors
 - **School disengagement** — days of missed school was a top predictor in both multiclass and regression models; absenteeism is a co-occurring risk marker
 - **Delinquent behavior** — frequency of stealing appeared in both binary and regression models, suggesting alcohol use occurs as part of broader risk-taking patterns
-- **Peer attitudes** — friends' attitudes toward drinking was influential in the binary model, confirming the role of social norms in initiation
 - **Socioeconomic factors** — poverty level, total family income, and government assistance appeared across all three models

 ---